Still The Uncrowned Queen?

 Indeed, a star had come to town and anything less than celebrity treatment would have been insulting.

-Whitney Balliet, a reporter for The New Yorker, wrote, "Guess who was in and out of town last week, and after a 20-year absence, at that!"
+Whitney Balliett, a reporter for The New Yorker, wrote, "Guess who was in and out of town last week, and after a 20-year absence, at that!"
 During Balliet's interview with the singer in her room at the Paramount Hotel, Cox doused the flames of speculation that her recording career might rebound by clearly stating, "I mean to do the best that I can.
 But then I'm going back home---whoom, like that."

 In other interviews, Cox would later express some concerns over her last recording, even indicating she prayed for God's forgiveness if her momentary return to blues was a sin.